Categorically/OpenBulletToPython/README.md

-# OpenBullet2Python
+# OpenBulletToPython
-OpenBullet2Python using code from OpenBullet
+OpenBulletToPython using code from OpenBullet

 This is not a user enumeration tool.
 The name is borrowed from OpenBullet but will not have support for wordlists, wordlist types.